payampiray/health-lesion-stovol/README.md

 pandas (required for visualization in sim_example and sim_lesion_example)

 ### Other languages
-The MATLAB implementation of this code (based on MATLAB's Control System Toolbox) is also available: https://github.com/payampiray/stochasticity_volatility_learning
+The MATLAB implementation of the model is also available: https://github.com/payampiray/stochasticity_volatility_learning

 ## Author
 Payam Piray (ppiray [at] princeton.edu)